ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

   produced by the Service Operator over each new value.
 - VRF proofs for the following versions of the label:
-  - Compute the set of all versions that would be contained in a binary ladder for the new greatest version of the label.
+  - Compute the set of all versions that would be contained in a binary ladder ({{search-binary-ladder}}) for the new greatest version of the label.
   - If more than one version of the label was added, additionally include each of these individual versions.
-  - Of the versions matching the two criteria above, omit any versions that would contained in a binary ladder for the previous greatest version of the label, as the label owner is expected to already know the VRF outputs for these versions.
+  - Of the versions matching the two criteria above, omit any versions that would be contained in a binary ladder for the previous greatest version of the label, as the label owner is expected to already know the VRF outputs for these versions.

+The user verifies this information as follows:

+1. Verify that the new greatest version of the label is greater than the previously known greatest version.
+2. Verify that the log entry where the new versions were inserted is to the right of where the previous greatest version of the label was inserted, or the starting position chosen in {{owner-algorithm}} if this is the first version inserted since the user became the label owner.
+3. Verify that the number of commitment openings provided is equal to the new greatest version minus the previous greatest version, or is equal to the new greatest version plus one if there were no previous versions.
+4. If the Transparency Log is deployed with a Third-Party Manager, verify that the number of signatures provided matches the number of commitments and that the signatures are valid.
+5. Verify that the expected number of VRF proofs was provided, and that the proofs properly evaluate into a VRF output.

-To ensure that the new versions of the label were inserted correctly, the label owner considers the Transparency Log as it existed at two points in time.
-The first is the **previous tree**, which is defined as the combined tree just before the log entry with the new versions was added.
+To further ensure that the new versions of the label were inserted correctly, the label owner considers the Transparency Log as it existed at two points in time.
+The first is the **previous tree**, which is defined as the combined tree up to but excluding the log entry where the new versions were added.
 The second is the **current tree**, which is defined as the combined tree as it is currently presented to the user, containing the new log entry and potentially other log entries to its right.

-TODO
+Given this, the user executes the following
+algorithm:

+1. Starting from the root log entry of the previous tree, proceed down the frontier of the previous tree and identify the first log entry that is non-distinguished in the current tree.
+If there is none, skip to step
+   3. Otherwise, move on to step 2.

+2. Starting from the identified log entry, proceed down the remainder of the previous tree's frontier from left to right:

+   1. If a binary ladder would have already been received from this log entry in step 2.2 when processing a previous label update, skip this log entry.

+   2. Obtain a binary ladder (as defined in {{search-binary-ladder}}) from this log entry where the target version is the previous greatest version of the label that existed.
+Lookups that would be omitted in a greatest-version search for the label are also omitted here.
+Note that this means that lookups that would occur in the rightmost distinguished log entry, or in log entries that were skipped by step 2.1, will still be omitted as if the log entries had been inspected.

+   3. Verify that the binary ladder terminates in a way that is consistent with the previous greatest version of the label being the greatest that existed.

+3. If the log entry where the new versions were added is distinguished in the current tree, obtain a `PrefixProof` from it with lookups corresponding only to new versions of the label that would not be looked up in a search binary ladder for the new greatest version.
+Verify that all lookups result in an inclusion proof.

+   If the log entry is not distinguished, obtain a `PrefixProof` from it with lookups corresponding to a search binary ladder where the target version is the new greatest version of the label, omitting redundant lookups, additionally including all newly added versions of the label.
+Verify that the binary ladder lookups indicate are consistent with the new greatest version of the label being the greatest that exists, and that all lookups for new but lesser versions result in an inclusion proof.

 # Cryptographic Computations